 Chinook helicopter upgrades

-397 of the US Army CH-47D helicopters are being upgraded to CH-47F standard.
-The low rate initial production (LRIP) contract for seven systems was signed in January 2003.
-Deliveries began in July 2004 and will conclude in 2018.
+397 US Army CH-47D helicopters were upgraded to CH-47F standard.
+The low-rate initial production (LRIP) contract for seven systems was signed in January 2003.

-Selex announced in March 2010 that it would provide new avionics equipment and systems for 16 Chinook ICH-47F helicopters belonging to Italian Army under the contract awarded by AgustaWestland.
-Selex will replace the old systems with new systems.
+Selex provided new avionics equipment and systems for 16 Chinook ICH-47F helicopters owned by the Italian Army under the contract awarded by AgustaWestland.

 In August 2010, the UK accepted fielding kits and 28 Honeywell T55-L-714A engines for Chinook helicopters for operation in Afghanistan.

-L-3 Avionics Systems, a company based in the US, was awarded an $18.6m contract in March 2013 to provide avionics displays for upgraded CH-47s for the US Army.
-The upgrade is expected to be completed by 2017.
+In March 2013, US-based L-3 Avionics Systems was awarded an $18.6m contract to provide avionics displays for upgraded CH-47s for the US Army.

 CH-47F Chinook helicopter

-The CH-47F design features alterations to the airframe structure to reduce the effects of vibration, as well as other structural enhancements the cockpit, cabin, aft section, pylon and ramp.
+The CH-47F design features alterations to the airframe structure to reduce the effects of vibration and other structural enhancements to the cockpit, cabin, aft section, pylon and ramp.

 The Rockwell Collins digital cockpit is fitted with the common avionics architecture system (CAAS) with improved electrical, avionics and communication systems.
-CAAS includes: five multi-function displays, moving map display; digital modem; BAE Systems digital advanced flight control system (DAFCS); data transfer system storing preflight and mission data.
+CAAS includes five multi-function displays, moving map display, digital modem, BAE Systems digital advanced flight control system (DAFCS) and a data transfer system storing pre-flight and mission data.

 MH-47D and MH47E special operations Chinook helicopters

-US Army special operations forces also operate 36 special operations Chinooks, designated as MH-47D and MH-47E.
-These aircraft are being upgraded to MH-47G standard with a fully integrated digital common avionics architecture system (CAAS).
+The US Army special operations forces operate 36 special operation Chinooks designed as MH-47D and MH-47E.
+The aircraft were upgraded to MH-47G standard with a fully integrated digital common avionics architecture system (CAAS).
 The first was delivered in May 2004.

 The cockpit accommodates two pilots and an observer.
-An advanced digital cockpit has been developed by Boeing and Honeywell.
+Boeing and Honeywell developed an advanced digital cockpit.
 The cockpit is equipped with multifunction liquid crystal displays and electronic flight instruments.
-The crew is equipped with ANVIS-7 night-vision goggles from Elbit and the cockpit is night-vision-goggle (NVG) compatible.
+The crew is equipped with ANVIS-7 night-vision goggles from Elbit and the cockpit is night-vision-goggle (NVG)-compatible.

-The communications suite includes jam resistant HF and UHF radio systems developed and supplied by Rockwell Collins and Raytheon.
-The helicopter is equipped with an AN/APX-100 identification friend or foe (IFF) interrogator from AlliedSignal.
+The communications suite includes jam-resistant HF and UHF radio systems developed and supplied by Rockwell Collins and Raytheon.
+The helicopter features AN/APX-100 identification friend or foe (IFF) interrogator from AlliedSignal.

-Three machine guns can be mounted on the helicopter: two in the crew door on the starboard side and one window-mounted on the port side.
+The helicopter is armed with three guns, including two at the crew door on the starboard side and one window-mounted on the port side.

-The Chinook is equipped with a suite of countermeasures systems selected by the customer country.
+The Chinook is equipped with a suite of countermeasure systems selected by the customer country.

 The special forces variant of the Chinook, MH-47E, is fitted with the ATK AN/AAR-47 missile approach warner, Northrop Grumman ALQ-162 Shadowbox jammer, ITT ALQ-136(V) pulse jammer, Raytheon APR-39A radar warner and BAE Systems Integrated Defense Solutions (formerly Tracor) M-130 chaff and flare dispenser.

 The helicopter is equipped with a Rockwell Collins CP1516-ASQ target hand-off system.
-Australian Chinooks are being fitted with EADS AN/AAR-60 MILDS missile warning system.
+Australian Chinooks were fitted with EADS AN/AAR-60 MILDS missile warning system.

 Multiple external loads can be delivered to three separate destinations in one sortie.
 The central hook is rated to carry up to 12,000kg and the other two hooks 7,500kg each.
-Cargo handling systems are provided by AAR Corp, Cargo Systems of Goldsboro, North Carolina.
+Cargo handling systems are provided by AAR Corp, Cargo Systems of Goldsboro, based North Carolina, US.

-The cabin provides 42m³ of cargo space and 21m² of cargo floor area and can accommodate two HMMWVs (high-mobility multipurpose wheeled vehicle) or a HMMWV together with 105mm howitzer and gun crew.
+The cabin provides 42m³ of cargo space and 21m² of cargo floor area and can accommodate two high-mobility multipurpose wheeled vehicles (HMMWVs) or an HMMWV together with 105mm howitzer and gun crew.

-The main cabin can hold from 33 fully equipped troops to 50 troops, according to the seating arrangements and equipment being carried.
-For medical evacuation, the cabin can accommodate 24 litters (stretchers).
-Ramp operations can be carried out on water using an optional power-down ramp and water dam configuration.
+The main cabin can hold from 33 to 50 fully equipped troops, depending on the seating arrangements and equipment being carried.
+For medical evaluation, the cabin can accommodate 24 litters (stretchers).
+Ramp operations can be carried out on the water using an optional power-down ramp and water dam configuration.

 The helicopter is equipped with two T55-L-712 turboshaft engines from Honeywell (formerly AlliedSignal), which are pod-mounted on either side of the rear pylon under the rear rotor blades.
 The engine provides a continuous power of 3,000shp and maximum power of 3,750shp.
-The Honeywell T55-714 engine, which is being fitted to CH-47D, F and G models, is equipped with FADEC (full authority digital electronic control) from Goodrich.
+The Honeywell T55-714 engine, which is being fitted to CH-47D, F and G models, is equipped with FADEC from Goodrich.

 Landing gear for the CH-47F is supplied by Cirtor Aerospace of Corona, California.